SNStatComp/AIML4OS_WP11/python/README.md

 Training pipeline

-Topics for discussion on feature engineering: Which exact variables to use as an input in the ML models?
+Preliminary Recommendations for discussion feature engineering:

+Which exact variables to use as an input in the ML models?

 1. Must-Have Features (Core Drivers)